xlcnd/isbnlib/docs/devs.rst

 Let us concretize the last point with a small example.

-Suppose you want a small script to get metadata using ``isbndb.org`` formated in BibTeX.
+Suppose you want a small script to get metadata using ``Open Library`` formated in BibTeX.

 To use this service you need an api-key (get it here_).
 A minimal script would be: